lizraeli/lev-izraelit/src/content/state-hook.md

 ### Introduction

-This post feature an implementation from the ground-up of the [useState](https://reactjs.org/docs/hooks-overview.html#state-hook) hook.
-This implementation is not nescesarilly equivalent to the official one - The goal is to understand better how to implement something that works like **useState**.
+This post features an implementation from the ground-up of the [useState](https://reactjs.org/docs/hooks-overview.html#state-hook) hook.
+This implementation is not nescesarilly equivalent to the official one - the goal is to understand better how to implement something that works *like* **useState**.
 Understanding _this_, or any, implementation of a library is not a requirement to using it.
-However, I do feel that this depth of understanding is useful - with any abstraction, the are advantages to understanding how it is constructed to begin with.
+However, I do feel that this depth of understanding is useful - with any abstraction, there are advantages to understanding how it is constructed.

 ### From stateful classes to stateful functions

-When we think of [state](https://en.wikipedia.org/wiki/State_(computer_science)), classes are usualy the first thing that springs to mind, since a [class](https://en.wikipedia.org/wiki/Class_(computer_programming)) can have properties that change over time.
+When we think of [state](https://en.wikipedia.org/wiki/State_(computer_science)), classes are usualy the first thing that springs to mind.
+We can easily define properties on a [class](https://en.wikipedia.org/wiki/Class_(computer_programming)) and change these over time.
 This translates directly to class components in React, in which we define and access state variables via [this](https://en.wikipedia.org/wiki/This_(computer_programming)):

 ```jsx
 class Counter {